car251290/FullStack-React-Sping-/README.md

 The HEAD Method
 HEAD is almost identical to GET, but without the response body.

+The DELETE Method
+The DELETE method deletes the specified resource.

+The PATCH Method
+The PATCH method is used to apply partial modifications to a resource.

 In other words, if GET /users returns a list of users, then HEAD /users will make the same request but will not return the list of users.

 HEAD requests are useful for checking what a GET request will return before actually making a GET request - like before downloading a large file or response body.